smashthings/public-docker-images/README.md

 *Use Case:* Local development for projects [such as this](https://github.com/smashthings/s3proxy)

+### SolidJS
+Contains a fully featured SolidJS / TailwindCSS build environment.
+Used for local development without dealing with NodeJS installation pain. `nvm` is like a 5k shell script, I don't want to deal with that if it goes wrong.

+*Use Case:* Local frontend development using solidjs, nodemon and tailwind to generate frontend artefacts to a mounted volume using a controlled NodeJS version

+### Go Dev
+The SolidJS image with Go installed.
+Now you can nodemon your go files.

+*Use Case:* nodemon for go + frontend development

 ### Hugo
 For some reason Hugo doesn't release docker images, so this is a docker image that includes Hugo and some base packages such as `git` and `curl`